voelzmo/codex/aws.md

 Starting from the main Amazon Web Console, go to Service > EC2, and then click the _Key Pairs_ link under _Network & Security_.
 The big blue `Create Key Pair` button.
 Make a note of the name you chose for the key pair, because we're going to need that for our Terraform configuration.

 **N.B.**: Make sure you are in the correct region (top-right corner of the black menu bar) when you create your EC2 Key Pair.
 Otherwise, it just plain won't work.
-The region name setting can be found in `aws.tf` and the mapping to the region in the menu bar can be found on [Amazon Region Doc] [amazon region doc].
+The region name setting can be found in `aws.tf` and the mapping to the region in the menu bar can be found on [Amazon Region Doc] [amazon-region-doc].

 ## Create AWS Resources with Terraform